tombroomfield/CanIKit/README.md

 }
 ```

 In it's most basic form, the `canI` function can be passed a user object.
-This user object will be passed to the policy file for the page, layout, or API route.
-Let's see an example of a policy file for a page.
+The user will be passed to the policy for the page, layout, or API route.
+Let's see an example of a policy file for a page:

 In the same directory as the `+page.server.js|ts` file, create a `page.policy.js|ts` file.

-This very simply policy just checks to ensure that we have a signed in user, otherwise the authorization will fail.
+This very simple policy just checks to ensure that we have a signed in user, otherwise the authorization will fail.

 ```typescript
 // page.policy.ts